Structure Identifiability of an NDS with LFT Parametrized Subsystems: NDS Structure Identifiability

 As argued in the proof of Theorem \ref{theorem:2}, the TFM $G_{\rm\bf yv}(\lambda,i)$ is of FNCR, if and only if $r_{\rm\bf yv}^{[i]} = m_{{\rm\bf v}i}$.
 On the other hand, the TFM $G_{\rm\bf zu}(\lambda,i)$ is of FNRR, if and only if $r_{\rm\bf zu}^{[i]} = m_{{\rm\bf z}i}$.
 Note that the dimensions of a subsystem in an NDS are usually not very large.
 This means that the Smith-McMillan forms of the aforementioned TFMs can be easily obtained in general, and therefore the condition of Theorem \ref{theorem:2} can be checked without any significant difficulties.

 While the above theorem gives a condition for the NDS structure identifiability which can be easily verified, it is only sufficient and is in general not necessary which is illustrated by the numerical example of Section V. In addition, this condition may not be satisfied easily in some applications, as it requires that in each NDS subsystem, the number of its external outputs is not smaller than that of its internal inputs, while the number of its external inputs is not smaller than that of its internal outputs.
-However, it currently still appears mathematically difficult to establish a necessary and sufficient condition that is computationally feasible for the NDS described by Equations (\ref{eqn:1}) and (\ref{eqn:2}).
-Nevertheless, for some particular kinds of NDSs, applicable results have been obtained.
+To settle these issues, the following results are derived, which give a necessary and sufficient condition for the structure identifiability of the NDS $\rm\bf\Sigma$, without any restrictions on the TFMs ${G}_{\rm\bf zu}(\lambda)$, ${G}_{\rm\bf yv}(\lambda)$ and ${G}_{\rm\bf zv}(\lambda)$.